kittyyliu/BetBank/README.md

 The following information will be kept track of by the application:

-- Name
-- Account ID
 - Account balance
 - Deposits
-- Withdrawals
+- Bets
-- Previous transaction
+- Previous transactions

 ## Who will use it?
     It will be used by users aged 19+ who have a want to do sports betting without the risk of losing real money